 What should you keep in mind when using a fume hood?

-- Place the work area more than 20 cm. behind the plane of the bell mouth.
+- Place the work area more than 20 cm. behind the plane of the hoods mouth.
 This practice helps reduce vapor concentrations by up to 90% at the cabin inlet.

 - Do not put the head inside the cabin when pollutants are generated.